 About this London Itinerary

 In general, I grouped sites together based on their location in order to save you time walking and using public transportation.
-This will keep you from spending unnecessary time on London’s metro (the Tube) and backtracking through the city.
+This will keep you from spending unnecessary time on London’s metro (aka the Tube and the Underground) and backtracking through the city.

 Also, I grouped some of the most expensive activities into days 2, 3, and 4, so you can take advantage of the London Pass (more about this at the end of the post).